weifund/weifund/README.md

 All loaded campaign, contributor and persona data is locally stored in your browsers persistent local storage.
 Sometimes, data gets corrupted and you will want to clear all locally stored data.
 You can do this by going to "/admin" and then clearing t

-he data by using the "Collecitons Manager".
+he data by using the "Collections Manager".
 This will clear all locally stored data for WeiFund.

 ## <a name="persona"></a> Persona Identity And Reputation Integration